Awesome 4th of July Outdoor Decor Ideas

 • the third stars and stripes pot that I made

-• a white ceramic pot with fresh greens leftover from the flower bouquet my kids sent me for my birthday.
-I stuck in 3 small metal pinwheels from a previous arrangement.
+• a white ceramic pot with fresh greenery, leftover from the flower bouquet my kids sent me for my birthday

-• a small blue glass container that I bought at AtHome a few weeks ago filled with a votive candle.
+• a small blue glass container that I bought at AtHome filled with a votive candle

-You may remember that Liz Marie used a tricycle in her vignette.
-I knew as soon as I saw it that I would use my red vintage truck from Decor Steals (Santa was in it at Christmas).
+Liz Marie used a tricycle in her vignette.
+I knew as soon as I saw it that I would use my red vintage truck.
+(Santa was in it at Christmas.)

-I have several clear glass vases and this one was the right size and shape to fit in the back of the truck.
-I stuffed it with red shred (Left from my older daughters’ favor bags for out of town guests at her wedding ~ 14 years ago!!!), which I have reused over and over.
+I have several clear glass vases and found one that was the right size and shape to fit in the back of the truck.
+I stuffed it with red shred (Left from my older daughter’s favor bags for out-of-town guests at her wedding – almost 19 years ago!!!), which I have reused over and over.

 TIP: Don’t throw away reusable decorations that are in good condition, especially anything in red (all the patriotic holidays, Christmas, Valentine’s Day, Kentucky Derby).